s-santoro/burger-builder/README.md

 # Burger Builder

+## Introduction
-An App created with react to build dynamically burgers.
+A react app to build burgers dynamically.

+## Notes
+This project is based on this [online-course](https://www.udemy.com/react-the-complete-guide-incl-redux/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).